Prison nursery: Arguments in favor of prison nurseries

 The states that have taken to incorporating prison nurseries within their correctional systems have done so on the basis of an assumption that this will facilitate development of maternal bond and secure attachment by the child.
 The impact of maternal incarceration on many aspects of children's later lives is well demonstrated.
 Prison officials believe that the first two years are a crucial time period for the mother and her infant.
 Most facilities allow the infant to reside with her mother until he/she is 18 months old, although Washington State will keep children in prison until they are three.

 Many prisons offer parenting classes, substance abuse counseling, general education, and "safe havens" for mothers and infants to be in.
 "Prison nurseries have the potential to promote rehabilitation of incarcerated mothers, while also providing the physical closeness and supportive environment necessary for the development of secure attachment between mothers and their infants."
 Instead of the opportunity to connect with their mothers, babies are placed in "foster care" which is "the ultimate placement for 10% of infants born to women in prison across the nation."

-For responses to the arguments in favor of prison nurseries, and for a children's-rights-based argument against prison nurseries, see James G. Dwyer, Jailing Black Babies, 2014 Utah L. Rev. 465 (2014), available at SSRN.com.